needle-tools/needle-engine-samples/package/Runtime/ProgressiveLoading/README.md

 # Progressive Loading

-Is a technique that reduces the __initial download__ size by making the first download with simplified textures.
-Afterwards, it makes another additional download that updates these textures with higher resolution ones.
-This process is repeated until the full resolution is reached.
+Is a technique that reduces the __initial download size__ by making the first download with lower-resolution textures.

-This allows users to enjoy your content faster.

-Often on fast connections, this lack of quality on start is negligible.

-You can also hide the texture "pop-in" into a screen fade-in.
+Higher resolution textures are being downloaded on demand when they become visible on screen for the first time.

+This allows initial content to be loaded fast and display 3d content as early as possible which is an important factor on websites when it comes to user retention.
+Keeping the initial loading time low to render content quickly is key and progressive texture loading helps a great deal with that.

 ---